“Hey beautiful, gimme a smile.”

 “What parents have to acknowledge is that from the moment their daughters hit puberty they’re likely to get attention,” says Dr. David Anderson, a clinical psychologist at the Child Mind Institute, “and that some of that attention, whether it’s a lewd comment from a stranger, or a boy who won’t take no for an answer, is going to be unwelcome, uncomfortable or even scary.”

 While most parents, he says, are aware that unwanted attention happens, what some parents — especially dads who probably haven’t experienced it themselves — may not realize is how common, and how upsetting, it can be.

-“We have a tendency to downplay these experiences,” says Dr. Stephanie Dowd, a clinical psychologist at the Child Mind Institute.
+“We have a tendency to downplay these experiences,” says Dr. Stephanie Dowd, a clinical psychologist.
 “But when we say, ‘Oh that’s no big deal, it happens to everyone,’ or suggest that it’s just part of life as a female, we’re implying that girls who feel victimized or upset are overreacting.”
 Instead, she says parents should send girls a clear message: “their feelings and boundaries are valid, and deserve to be respected.”